Blockstream/satellite/doc/bitcoin.md

 consequently, also a fork of [Bitcoin Core](https://bitcoincore.org).
 It features a version of the bitcoind application with support for the reception of blocks sent over satellite in UDP datagrams with multicast addressing.
-You can find detailed information regarding how Bitcoin satellite works on the project's [Wiki page](https://github.com/Blockstream/bitcoinsatellite/wiki).
+You can find detailed information regarding how Bitcoin Satellite works on the project's [Wiki page](https://github.com/Blockstream/bitcoinsatellite/wiki).

 ## Installation